Raptors turn table on Warriors by dominating third quarter, win big to take 3-1 series lead

 OAKLAND — With 4:19 left in the game, Steve Kerr called a timeout after a defensive breakdown that led to a Serge Ibaka dunk.
 The Warriors hung their heads, walking slowly back to their bench, looking exhausted.
 Looking beaten.

-It was the look so many Warriors’ opponents had in Oracle Arena.
+It was the look so many Warriors’ opponents had in Oracle Arena over the years after getting crushed in the second half.

 For their entire run the last five years, the third quarter was the Warriors quarter.
 They owned it.
-They would toy with teams for a half like a cat with a ball of string, play fun but a bit sloppy, then they cranked everything to 11 in the third, blew the doors off teams, and coasted home.
+They would toy with teams for a half like a cat with a ball of string, throw some playground passes, shoot deep threes, be a bit sloppy, then they cranked everything to 11 in the third, blew the doors off teams, and coasted home.

 Friday night, Toronto owned the third.